 Am I a Candidate for a chin implant?

 Selecting the right patient is a very important part of the consultation process.
 Common reasons for performing a chin implant include: small/recessed chins, jaw asymmetries, and patients seeking a stronger or more defined chin/jawline.
 Using 3D photography and morphing software Dr. Lozada can demonstrate the effects of chin implants directly with the patient.

 Is chin implant surgery painful?

-Chin Implant Surgery is not very painful and patients typically take very little pain medication after surgery.
+Chin Surgery is not very painful and patients typically take very little pain medication after surgery.
 In the immediate post-operative period it is common to have some swelling in the area of the chin for 1-2 weeks after surgery.

 The First 24 to 48 Hours After Your Surgery

 You are encouraged to take it easy for the first week after surgery.
 You will be given a light compressive chin strap dressing in the operating room and will wear it for the first 24hrs.
 After this, you are encouraged to wear it throughout the next week as much as possible.